 Process theists agree.
-Nevertheless, process theists generally disagree with Tillich on several points.
+Nevertheless, some prominent process theists, especially those most indebted to Charles Hartshorne, disagree with Tillich on several points.

 2) They don’t think it limits God to call God a being or an individual.
-The all-inclusive way of newly interacting is the one and only concrete reality where individuality and universality coincide, where a difference in degree becomes a difference in kind, “the individual with strictly universal functions” (Hartshorne, p.
-36).“Individuality and universality ordinarily are opposed … What Tillich overlooks, however, is that this seemingly inevitable contrast between universality and individuality is one of the very rules to which God as worshipful or unsurpassable must be an exception.
+But note that “individual“ is being redefined in a highly technical way.
+For Hartshorne and his followers, an individual is, literally, a unifying, self-inclusive series of “happenings” (i.e., ways of newly interacting).
+That’s what you and I basically are as individuals.
+It’s also what a microorganism basically is.
+It’s even what an electron basically is.
+But for Hartshorne that’s also what God basically is.
+What makes God different from all others is that God is the uniquely all-unifying, fully self-inclusive series of happenings.
+So for Hartshorne and his followers God is quite literally “the individual with strictly universal functions” (Hartshorne, p.
+36).
+It’s the “strictly universal functions” that make God unimaginably different from any other individual you and I have ever encountered.
+But God is still literally an individual.“Individuality and universality ordinarily are opposed … What Tillich overlooks, however, is that this seemingly inevitable contrast between universality and individuality is one of the very rules to which God as worshipful or unsurpassable must be an exception.
 [God’s] uniqueness must consist precisely in being both reality as such and an individual reality, insofar comparable to other individuals” (Hartshorne, pp. 34-35).

 3) They don’t think God is the answer to the question, “Why is there something rather than nothing?”
 They find the question itself too confused to need answering.
 For them “nothing” is not a conceivable alternative to “something,” so there’s no “rather than” to ponder.
 “Nothing,” they claim, is a relative term that always presumes the existence of something else, as in “There’s nothing in the fridge” (there’s still the fridge, and there’s still plenty in the fridge—shelves, air, electro-magnetic waves, etc.—just nothing edible).
-In fact many process thinkers (Hartshorne, Ogden, Gamwell) insist that “Something exists” is necessarily true, making “Nothing exists” necessarily false.
-For them the astonishment of existence is better expressed in Blaise Pascal’s astonishment “at being here rather than there … now rather than then” (Pensees, 205).]
+In fact process thinkers in the “Hartshornean” tradition insist that “Something exists” is necessarily true, making “Nothing exists” necessarily false.
+For them the astonishment of existence is better expressed in Blaise Pascal’s astonishment “at being here rather than there … now rather than then” (Pensees, 205).